getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 <br>

-All of these records are super limited editions, and the scratch tools and edits are notorious collectors’ items among the 45s DJ community – but what particularly tickle me are the original releases: from legendary UK breakdancer Ill Boogs’ [Seven Five](https://djdsk.bandcamp.com/track/seven-five), or the Shelley Mack Band’s [Ancient Artefacts](https://djdsk.bandcamp.com/track/ancient-artefacts), to Robert Torres’ [Falcon Claw](https://djdsk.bandcamp.com/album/falcon-claw-vs-kunming-bros), this is serious Funk for the heads !
+All of these records are limited editions, and the scratch tools and edits are notorious collectors’ items among the 45s DJ community – but what particularly tickle me are the original releases: from legendary UK B-Boy [Ill Boogs](https://illboogs.bandcamp.com/)’ [Seven Five](https://djdsk.bandcamp.com/track/seven-five), or the Shelley Mack Band’s [Ancient Artefacts](https://djdsk.bandcamp.com/track/ancient-artefacts), to Robert Torres’ [Falcon Claw](https://djdsk.bandcamp.com/album/falcon-claw-vs-kunming-bros), this is serious Funk for the heads !

 <br>